C.R.A.F.T.

 12. Recline Car Seat

 This is especially important for our 17 month old.
 Our Britax Marathon car seats have 7 recline positions and we adjust hers to recline to the 7th position.
 It ensures she is ready for sleep at any moment!
 Also fair to note here, dress kids comfortable and bring their favorite sleep item in the car.
 Don’t pack it in the suitcase like I did one time.
 My kids need their “blanks”!
-After all, #RoadTripGoals= sleep!
+After all, the ultimate goal of the road trip is to get the kids to sleep!
 Also, I spy a lone Cheerio on the “blank”, ha!

-The next 3 tips all have to do with how and where to put things in your car.
+The next tip for road trips with toddlers involve how and where to put things in your car.
 I swear just knowing where stuff is hiding in the car is half the battle.
 I cut the flaps off of diaper boxes and use them to store dry snacks and books/activities on the floor of the back seat.
 The soft cooler goes in the middle.

 15. Hand Sanitizer